mozilla/data-docs/concepts/profile/profile_creation.md

 ### Profile Deletion

+A profile can be deleted through the profile manager, which will delete all stored data from disk.
-A profile can be deleted by simply removing the profile directory.
+The profile can also be deleted by simply removing the profile directory.
 We will never know about a deletion.
 We simply won't see that profile turning up in Telemetry data anymore.

+Uninstalling the Firefox installation will not remove any profile data.

 ### Telemetry opt-out